rajiv-rathod/telegramaibot/README.md

 # Enhanced Human-like Telegram AI Bot 🤖✨

 An improved Telegram AI bot featuring Sylvia, a chaotic gamer girl persona from Amman, Jordan.
-This bot has been enhanced to be as human-like as possible with open-source features.
+This bot has been enhanced to be as human-like as possible and is now deployable on **Vercel** as a serverless webhook.

 ## 🚀 New Human-like Features